nrinaudo/kantan.regex/docs/src/main/tut/primitive_types.md

 val regex = digits.asUnsafeRegex[Int]
 ```

-Note the type parameter to [`regex`]: this tells kantan.regex how to interpret each match.
+Note the type parameter to [`asUnsafeRegex`]: this tells kantan.regex how to interpret each match.

-Another point worth mentioning is that [`regex`] is unsafe: if your regular expression is ill-formed, an exception will
+Another point worth mentioning is that [`asUnsafeRegex`] is unsafe: if your regular expression is ill-formed, an exception will
 be thrown.
-Should you need a safe version, use [`compile`].
+Should you need a safe version, use [`asRegex`].

 We can then simply evaluate that expression on our input string: